Can I Buy a Gas Generator in California? Understanding the New Generator Regulations for 2028

 • Existing Generators Remain Legal: If you already own a gas-powered portable generator, you can continue to use it legally in California, even after the 2028 zero-emission mandate goes into effect.
 The ban applies only to the sale of new generators that do not meet the zero-emission standards.

 CARB compliance means that your equipment meets the emission standards set by the California Air Resources Board.
 CARB-compliant generators produce fewer harmful emissions, toxins, and particulates, resulting in cleaner and safer air quality.
-Here’s why CARB compliance is important:
+Leaf blowers, for example, significantly contribute to air pollution, and California's legislative actions aim to ban gas-powered small off-road engines due to their environmental impact.
+This underscores the importance of transitioning to cleaner alternatives and adhering to CARB compliance.

 1. Reducing Harmful Emissions: